JordanLayne/se_project_express/README.md

-# WTWR (What to Wear?): Back End
+WTWR (What to Wear?): Back End
-The back-end project is focused on creating a server for the WTWR application.
-You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
-The eventual goal is to create a server with an API and user authorization.
+The WTWR (What to Wear?) back-end project is focused on creating a server for the WTWR application.
+WTWR is a web application designed to help users choose appropriate clothing based on the weather conditions of their location.
+The back-end server is responsible for handling user authentication, storing user data, and returning appropriate clothing recommendations to the user.

+Technologies Used
+Node.js
+Express.js
+MongoDB
+Mongoose
+JSON Web Tokens (JWT) for authentication

 ## Running the Project

 `npm run start` — to launch the server

 `npm run dev` — to launch the server with the hot reload feature